Justinjp126/myportfolio/README.md

 # myportfolio

-A website to present some of my previous projects
+This is a website to present some of my previous projects